OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_OAI.md

 !!! abstract ""
     available on :octicons-tag-24: Release 17.2

 The purpose of the "Open Archives Initiative - Protocol for Metadata Harvesting" (OAI-PMH): access to digital resources, in our case published learning resources for metadata sharing with portals, search engines or catalogues.
-More information can be found on the [Open Archives web site](https://www.openarchives.org).
+More information can be found on the [Open Archives website](https://www.openarchives.org).

 ![Administration-Module Overview](assets/OAI-PMH.jpg){ class="shadow lightbox" }

-## Administration

-The module can be switched on under 'Administration-> Modules -> OAI PMH'.
-It is deactivated by default on every instance.
-If the module is switched on, the API end-point is also available, where all published resources are available via XML.

-### API Endpoint

-This is the application interface from which the metadata is retrieved.
-Different parameters can be used to filter for different learning resources.
-You can test die API endpoint, by clicking onto the button beneath the URL.

 ## Metadata prefix